sumup-oss/circuit-ui/.changeset/navigation-width.md

 '@sumup/circuit-ui': minor
 ---

-Adjust side navigation width in large screens
+Tweaked the `SideNavigation` to expand the primary navigation on large viewports.